Use this step-by-step guide to make delicious turkey stock after the holiday meal. You’ll love using the stock to make cozy soups all winter long.

-Homemade stock is more flavorful than anything you can buy at the store and is packed with all the concentrated nutrition of all the ingredients you put into it.
+Homemade stock is more flavorful than anything you can buy at the store and is packed with the concentrated nutrition of all the ingredients you put into it.
 It makes the best base for Chicken, Butternut Squash, and Orzo Soup or the classic Chicken Noodle you'll want to ward off those winter colds.
 Consider this your Thanksgiving / Christmas PSA.
-Don’t forget to save the turkey turkey carcass after you carve that bird and turn it into stock.
+Don’t forget to save the turkey turkey bones after you carve that bird and turn it into stock.
 Your soup-craving future self will thank you.

-Let’s make some turkey stock together!
+Let’s make turkey stock!

 How to Make Turkey Stock